-5 Working Groups of the NSET Subcommittee
+Working Groups of the NSET Subcommittee

-The NSET Subcommittee has chartered four working groups29 to provide a structure to improve 6 7 the effectiveness and productivity of the Subcommittee and its participating agencies in areas 8 that will benefit from focused interagency attention and activity.
-These groups are Global Issues 9 in Nanotechnology (GIN); Nanotechnology Environmental and Health Implications (NEHI); 10 Nanomanufacturing, Industry Liaison, and Innovation (NILI); and Nanotechnology Public 11 Engagement and Communications (NPEC).
-The NSET Subcommittee periodically reviews the 12 need for existing or new working groups in terms of focus, intended participation, and scope, as 13 reflected in the groups' charters.
+The NSET Subcommittee has chartered subsidiary working groups to provide a structure to improve the effectiveness and productivity of the Subcommittee and its participating agencies in areas that will benefit from focused interagency attention and activity.
+The current working groups are the Nanotechnology Environmental and Health Implications (NEHI) Working Group and the Nanomanufacturing, Industry Liaison, and Innovation (NILI) Working Group.
+The NSET Subcommittee periodically reviews the need for existing or new working groups in terms of focus, intended participation, and scope, as reflected in the groups' charters.